isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 :   [code/Kinds.hs:typelits](Snip)

-With `-XDataKinds` enabled, almost all types automatically promote to kinds, including the built-in ones.
-Since built-in types (strings, numbers, lists and tuples) are special at the term-level---at least in terms of syntax---we should expect them to behave oddly at the type-level as well.
+With `-XDataKinds` enabled, almost[^dont-promote] all types automatically promote to kinds, including the built-in ones.
+Since built-in types (strings, numbers, lists and tuples) are special at the term-level---at least in terms of syntax---we should expect them to behave oddly at the type level as well.

+[^dont-promote]: GADTs and other "tricky" data constructors fail to promote.

 When playing with promoted built-in types, it's necessary to first import the `GHC.TypeLits` module. `GHC.TypeLits` defines the kinds themselves, as well as